Hornbills

 List of species

-Below, a number of hornbill species, which I have encountered during my travels, are presented.
+Below, a number of hornbill species, which I have encountered during my travels, are presented, with genera and species in alphabetical order.

 Bycanistes

-A genus of 6 large species, living in forests south of the Sahara.
+This genus contains 6 large African species, living in forests south of the Sahara.

 The generic name is a Latinized version of Ancient Greek bykanistes (‘trumpeter’), alluding to the loud call of these birds.